 Looking for a way to create simple CSS bar graphs on the web?
-This gallery is sure to help since it’s full of free open source bar charts all designed in CSS3.
+This collection is sure to help since it’s full of free open source bar charts all designed in CSS.

 Most of these graphs pack a strong punch with extra CSS animations and gradient effects.
 But you’ll find a few that even restyle the positioning, size, shape, and design of data as well.
 The perfect collection for any frontend developer looking for a sleek bar graph UI.

 Unlimited Downloads: 500,000+ Web Templates, Themes, Plugins & Design Assets

 In this set you’ll find a few charts that are beautifully designed and very well executed.
 Developer Kris Olszewski focused mostly on the UX for these bar graphs along with the top of each bar sharing raw data(placeholder numbers in this case).